YushiPy/TouringPolygons/README.md

 ## The Unconstrained TPP

-This is the first variation of the problem we will consider, where there are no fences and the polygons will not intersect.
+This is the first variation of the problem we will consider, where there are no fences and the polygons are convex and will not intersect.

 ## The general TPP